expo/expo/docs/pages/preview/eas-update/how-eas-update-works.md

 ## Wrap up

 With EAS Update, we can quickly deliver small, critical bug fixes to our users and give users the best experience possible.
 This is set up with a build's runtime version, platform, and channel.
 With these three constraints, we can make an update available to a specific group of builds.
 This allows us to test our changes before going to production within a deployment process.
 Depending on how we set up our deployment process, we can optimize for speed.
 We can also optimize our deployments to be as safe a bug-free as possible.
-The deployment possibilities are vast, and can match nearly any release process you prefer.
+The deployment possibilities are vast and can match nearly any release process you prefer.